 A: The term “hole” was coined by fur trappers of the 1820’s to describe a high altitude plateau ringed by mountain.
 Jackson’s Hole or Jackson Hole is the entire valley, 8 to 15 miles wide and 40 miles long.
 It was named for David E. Jackson, a trapper who reputedly spent the winter of 1829 along the shore of Jackson Lake.

 Jackson refers to the town of Jackson which was incorporated in 1914.

 A: The Grand Teton has an elevation of 13,770 ft.

-Q: What are the three highest peaks in the Tetons?
+Q: What are the three peaks that we see from Jenny Lake?